ranwann/ranwann/README.md

 - en · 中 · bm ✓
 - can barely hold conversations..
 - I'm barely just slightly more talkative once you get to know me :P
-- good listener but bad at comforting
+- good listener but bad at replies/comforting
 - very open to friend requests ^^

 # fandoms I’m in!!